Altoros/nsd-commercial-paper-client/README.md

 Run
 ===

-Signer app (download xml files to be signed by members)
+Signer app (download xml files from blockchain to be signed by members)
 -----------
 `npm run sign`